 It is not a tool, but it is essential to have styptic powder (or flour or cornstarch) and lots of love for your dog if you cut a little bit more than needed by accident.
 Keep calm and dip your dog’s bleeding nail into the powder or pour some powder on your fingertip and then apply pressure to the nail; this will help form a clot.
 If it keeps bleeding, it is time to call a veterinarian for further instructions.

 In an emergency, you can also visit Central Orange County Emergency Animal Hospital.
-COCEAH is an Emergency Animal Hospital opening 24 hours on Holidays and Friday from 6:00 pm through Monday 8:00.
+COCEAH is an Emergency Animal Hospital opening 24 hours on Holidays and Fridays from 6:00 pm through Monday 8:00.
 We also serve you and your pet from Monday to Thursday from 06:00 pm to 08:00 pm.
 COCEAH is the premier emergency veterinary center serving pet owners and primary-care veterinarians in Newport.